mixmaxme/piprojects/README.md

 - info - Links to important pages

 Note:
-HTML page has to be stored in correct folder/Apache has to be reconfigured - correct access rights to work.
+HTML page has to be stored in correct folder/Apache has to be reconfigured - correct access rights to work (change webpages hosting "home addres".
 Access rights too open for public network.
-For CGI-Bin to work
+For CGI-Bin --> configuration of apache